 Queuers are apparently equipped with energy bars, water and personal toilet facilities to ensure they can stay in line as long as necessary.

-To make money for standing around, one of the biggest quality you’re going to need is, unsurprisingly, patience.
+One of the biggest quality you’re going to need if you want to make money standing in line is, unsurprisingly, patience.

 - The average Brit spends three months of their life queuing.
 If you’re doing this for a living, you’ll be racking up a lot more time so if you’re easily irritated by a slow moving queue, perhaps this isn’t the job for you.